-This blog post is the first of a series highlighting the accomplished members of the refreshed Building Excellent Schools executive board.
+This blog post is part of an ongoing series highlighting the accomplished members of the refreshed Building Excellent Schools executive board.

 Margaret Lin is never in the same place for very long.
 A powerful, transient presence in the charter world, her touch is felt at charter support organizations across the country, as they rely on her direct advice, papers she’s penned, or resources she’s built.
 She swoops in and leaves them on even footing, stronger and more independent than before.
 Though her location is ever-changing, her mission has never wavered: bettering public education.

 Margaret has long been aware of the inequity of our education system.
 The product of underfunded schools in rural Illinois, she began to notice disparities while in high school.
 Her proximity to Chicago showed her that things could always get worse.

 After she received her undergraduate degree and spent two years in Japan teaching English, Margaret attended Stanford Law School with no interest in actually practicing law.
 Instead, she sought a solid foundation for public service: “I was interested in working on social change in a number of ways, but I really got focused during my third year.
 I decided then that education was the thing that was going to keep me up at night.”

 Following another stint overseas (this time in Brussels on a Rotary ambassadorial scholarship, because “I wanted to become fluent in French”), Margaret returned to Illinois.
 The state had just passed new charter school legislation and Chicago in particular was poised for a major educational shift.
 Though long a proponent of education reform, Margaret was not familiar with the new concept of charters.
 After reading the new legislation, it became apparent that there was a lot of flexibility in it, which could be both good and bad.